 Everybody, not just people with dementia, should plan ahead for the possibility that they will no longer be able to make decisions themselves about their care or property, or say what they would like to happen when they die.
 Planning ahead can put your mind at rest.
-There are three documents which can be prepared - a power of attorney, a will and an Advance Directive - sometimes called a living will.
+There are three documents that can be prepared - a power of attorney, a will and an Advance Directive - sometimes called a living will.
 For those with a diagnosis of dementia, an Advance Statement can also be completed.

-You can use a solicitor to prepare these documents.
-Although you don't have to use a solicitor, it might be advisable in order to avoid mistakes.
-Normally, it isn't a lengthy process.
-Usually only a couple of visits to the solicitors is enough.
+Solicitors can prepare all of these documents to ensure they are filled in correctly.
+It isn't a lengthy process, usually only a couple of visits to the solicitor is enough.
 Legal aid can often be obtained if you feel you can't afford the legal fees and it is a quick process to see if you qualify.
 Not all solicitors provide legal aid, but you can check with the Scottish Legal Aid Board www.slab.org.uk for solicitors in your area who do.